OpenNebula/docs/source/vmware_cluster_deployment/vmware_node_deployment/vcenter_driver.rst

 You can also select the folder where you want VMs based on this template to be shown in vSphere's VMs and Templates inventory.

-OpenNebula will inspect the vCenter template and will create images and networks for the virtual disks and virtual networks associated to the template.
+OpenNebula will inspect the vCenter template and will create images and networks for the virtual disks and virtual networks associated with the template.
 Those actions will require some time to finish as well.

-By default OpenNebula will use the first Resource Pool that is available in the datacenter unless a specific Resource Pool has been set for the host representing the vCenter cluster.
-If you haven't already have a look to the :ref:`"Resource Pools in OpenNebula" section in this chapter<vcenter_resource_pool>`.
+By default, OpenNebula will use the first Resource Pool that is available in the datacenter unless a specific Resource Pool has been set for the Host representing the vCenter cluster.
+If you haven't already, have a look at the :ref:`"Resource Pools in OpenNebula" section in this chapter<vcenter_resource_pool>`.
 If you want to select a new resource pool, a list of available Resource Pools will display so you can select one of them:

 .. prompt:: text $ auto